alan-shangguan/sheep_carcass_counting/README.md

 An ROI filter could also be applied before counting to ignore detections outside the conveyor/counting area.
-I chose not to enable it for this test because the scene is simple and the combination of confidence threshold, size sanity check, ByteTrack, and ordered tripwires was enough.
+I chose not to enable it for this test because the scene is simple and the combination of confidence threshold, size sanity check, Simple IoU tracker, and ordered tripwires was enough.
 The design still leaves room to add ROI filtering if the camera view becomes more cluttered.

 This handles the main failure modes: